p2p/bitcoin-exchange/README.md

 * Brokers and Virtual Exchanges will have bitcoin wallets created in the bitcoin blockchain where they send bitcoins in advance to pay for the exchange fees.
 If the broker-wallet or virtual exchange-wallet is empty no orders are processed for that broker or virtual exchange.
 * The actual fees must be discussed in the community.

+We could apply one of this fee models:
+* Predefined fee: Static fee during all circumstances until the community changes the fees manually.
+* Parameter based fee: Fee based on the number of one or several of this parameters: number of orders in last N blocks, the VWAP price of BtcUSD the last N Blocks, difficulty of the bitcoin blockchain, difficulty of the exchange blockchain
+* Free market model: Fees are decided by each virtual exchange, virtual exchanges paying more fee per order will attract more miners.

+Example of fees with the predefined model:
 * Broker fee: 1 BTC per 30 days (18 144 000 blocks)
 * Virtual exchange fee: 10 BTC per 30 days (18 144 000 blocks)
 * 1 BTC per 10 000 Orders forwarded to the Exchange